 At this annual event, Pathways students are invited to explore Yale’s incredible Marsh Botanical Gardens and Greenhouses to discover the importance of plants to life on earth.
 Students learn about plant diversity and evolution through hands-on science activities and close examination of diverse florae, including a vast array of carnivorous and desert plants.

-Aimed at increasing interest in ophthalmology, Pathways students are invited for a full day of hands-on learning about the eye.
-Students use software to “travel” into the eye, are trained on slit lamp machines, and try their hand at cow-eye dissection.
-This annual event is hosted by the Yale Department of Ophthalmology & Visual Science.
+Aimed at increasing interest in ophthalmology, Pathways students are invited for a full day of learning about the eye.
+Students use software to “travel” into the eye, are trained on slit lamp machines, and try their hands at cow-eye dissection.
+This annual event is hosted by the Yale Department of Ophthalmology and Visual Science.

 Hosted by the Yale Center for Health & Learning Games and the play2PREVENT Lab, Pathways middle and high school students are invited to explore how video games can be used to change the way people think and act.
 Students learn how games are created, why they are important, and how doctors, mathematicians, and scientists use them for their jobs.
 Students also play games created by the play2PREVENT lab.